splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

    * Standard detectors are user-created detectors, including all RUM, APM, and Synthetics detectors.
    * AutoDetect detectors are read-only detectors Splunk Observability Cloud automatically creates when you configure supported integrations.
 To learn more, see :ref:`autodetect-intro`.
-   * Customized AutoDetect detectors are AutoDetect detectors that have been copied and customized.
+   * Customized AutoDetect detectors are AutoDetect detectors that you copy and customize.
 To learn more, see :ref:`autodetect-customize`.

 * To filter detectors by tags, enter the tags you want to find.
 * Detectors with active or scheduled muting rules directly applied to them have a muting indicator.
 If a detector is muted but the muting rule applies only to the detector's properties, the detector doesn't have a muting indicator.